 - Increasing integration of tactile mixed-reality objects with virtual training

-- Enhancements in augmented reality to allow a layer of virtualization to be displayed over top of the “real world”
+- Enhancements in augmented reality display a layer of virtualization over the “real world”

 - Improved processing power in consumer-grade computers, allowing for new levels of realism and simulation of physics

-- Photogrammetry, wherein hundreds of photos of a physical object are imported into software to rapidly generate a 3-D model.
+- Photogrammetry, wherein we import hundreds of photos of a physical object into software to rapidly generate a 3D model.